Part I: The Messiah in the Pentateuch

 Published 21 October 2017

-Bibliography: Publication data for works cited may be found at the end of the article.
+Sources: Publication data for works cited may be found at the end of the article.
+Various Jewish works may be cited.

 The first book of the Torah, Bereshit ("beginning), with 50 chapters and 1,533 verses is the longest book in the Bible.
 The book may be organized into two major parts, (1) the primeval age, Chapters 1—11; and (2) the patriarchal age, Chapters 12—50.
 Moses recorded some narrative received directly from God (2:4a), and likely edited written records passed down the Messianic line, as noted in Genesis 2:4b; 5:1b; 6:9b; 10:1b; 11:10b, 28; 25:13, 19b; 36:2, 10; and 37:2b.
 For the time after Joseph he likely incorporated some oral tradition.